-5.1 Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of Client Employees, ADP shall take appropriate technical, physical, and organizational measures to protect Client Data from misuse or accidental, unlawful, or unauthorized destruction, loss, alteration, disclosure, acquisition, or access during the Processing, which will meet the requirements of UK Applicable Law, or any stricter requirements, as imposed under the Service Agreement.
-ADP shall, in any event, take the measures specified in Annex 2 of this Code, which Annex may be revised or modified by ADP, provided that such changes do not materially diminish the level of security provided to Client Data under Annex 2.

-Data Access and Confidentiality

-Staff shall be authorized to access Client Data only to the extent necessary (i) to perform their job and (ii) to serve the applicable data processing purposes under Article 4.
-ADP shall impose confidentiality obligations on Staff who have access to Client Data.

-Data Security 5.3 Breach Notification

-ADP Group Companies shall notify the ADP Delegated Entity and the Client of a Data Security Breach without undue delay following its determination that a Data Security Breach has occurred unless Applicable Law expressly mandates that such notification be delayed.
-In this case, notification shall be delayed as required by Applicable Law.
+- 5.1 ADP shall employ commercially reasonable and appropriate technical, physical, and organizational measures to protect Client Data from misuse or accidental, unlawful, or unauthorized destruction, loss, alteration, disclosure, acquisition, or access during the Processing, which will meet the requirements of EEA Applicable Law, or any stricter requirements, as imposed under the Service Agreement.
+ADP shall, in any event, take the measures specified in Annex 2 of this Code, which measures may be modified by ADP, provided that such changes do not materially diminish the level of security provided to Client Data under Annex 2. - Data Access and Confidentiality5.2Staff shall be authorized to access Client Data only to the extent necessary to serve the applicable data processing purposes under Article 4.
+ADP shall impose confidentiality obligations on Staff who have access to Client Data. - Data Security5.3ADP shall notify the Client of a Data Security Breach without undue delay after becoming aware that such a breach has occurred, unless a law enforcement official or supervisory authority determines that notification would impede a criminal investigation, or cause damage to national security or a breach of trust in the relevant industry sector.
+In this case, notification shall be delayed as instructed by such law enforcement official or supervisory authority.
 ADP shall respond promptly to Client inquiries relating to said Data Security Breach.

-Article 6 - Transparency to Client
+Article 6 - Transparency to Client Employees